BEATRIZ GUZMAN VELASQUEZ

 September 18, 2021

 Forming part of DocX Archive Lab Fellowship for 2021-2022.
 As mentioned by the cohort's vision, "The DocX Archive Lab, How Are We Known: Reimagining, Repurposing, and Rewriting the Archive, was born of these questions: How will we be remembered, how do we want to be remembered, and who will remember us?
 Once we wrest the power to author our own stories, who will we speak to?
-As Toni Morrison wrote in Beloved, 'Freeing yourself was one thing.
-Claiming ownership of that freed self was another.'

 The lab will be a space for BIPOC artists to invest deeply in their art practices, and to be in communion with these questions, as well as imagine non-extractive practices of our own; interrogate what it means to listen and hear community, and ourselves; weigh our embodied and situated knowledge; and trouble matters of address and agency. "